NiravGehlot-Shell/github-slideshow/_posts/0000-01-02-NiravGehlot-Shell.md

 ---
-layout: slide
+layout: slide is slide after all
-title: "Welcome to our second slide!"
+title: "Welcome to our second slide!
+It is legendary!"
 ---
 Your text
 Use the left arrow to go back!